influxdata/docs-v2/content/influxdb/cloud-iox/reference/sql/functions/time-and-date.md

 ### extract

 Retrieves sub-fields from time values.
-Similar to `date_part`.
+Similar to `date_part`, but the arguments are different.

 ```sql